-Having spent three years as a student at university studying towards a degree in physics can be a real benefit when it comes to applying for jobs, as many employers will value the mathematical and analytical skills that you can bring to a role.
+Having spent three years as a student at university studying towards a degree in physics can be a real benefit when it comes to applying for graduate level jobs, as many employers will value the mathematical and analytical skills that you can bring to a role.

-However, in order to get your dream job, you also need to ensure that your academic performance is on par with the job’s requirements.
-Some positions will be offered to undergraduates on the proviso that they achieve at least a 2.1 in their degree, although some employers are also open to accepting candidates who have obtained a 2.2 or less.
+However, in order to get your dream job, you also need to ensure that your education is on par with the job’s requirements.
+Some positions will be offered to undergraduates on the proviso that they achieve at least a 2.1 in their degrees, although some employers are also open to accepting candidates who have obtained a 2.2 or less.
 A master is also a good bet for getting those more advanced jobs, as you'll be ahead of the students with fewer certificates than you.

 Superprof has a range of physics tutors to choose from.
-These people, some highly qualified physicists themselves, are able to offer remote and in-person tuition to suit a range of budgets and covering a wide array of information and post college level content.
+These people, some highly qualified physicists themselves, are able to offer online and in-person tuition to suit a range of budgets and covering a wide array of information and post college level content.
 We also have blogs covering where to look for a physics and maths tutor and how much a physics tutor should cost.

 If you found this useful, why not check out our blog on 10 reasons to study physics!